Taylor Marshall: Post-conversion

+Political involvement

 Marshall briefly received attention from Donald Trump's 2020 presidential campaign for popularizing Archbishop Viganò's letter warning of a deep state working to undermine the United States of America.
 Marshall was noticed by the campaign in return, and retweeted on the president's Twitter account.
 Traditionalist Catholic writer Matthew Walther criticized both Marshall's advocacy for then-President Trump and his claims against Pope Francis.
 Walther accused Marshall of "distorting or simply lying" about the pope in order to anger Catholics.

+In May 2023, Marshall announced he was running as a candidate in the 2024 United States presidential election.
+He launched an independent “Christ the King” presidential bid, rejecting church–state separation.
+Absent FEC filing or ballot access, the campaign halted any operation by July 2023.

 Personal life

 Marshall met his wife, Joy McPherson, in 1999.
 They were married on June 9, 2001, at Saint Andrew's Episcopal Church in Fort Worth, Texas.
 They have eight children.
-Marshall and his family converted from Anglicanism to Catholicism.
-They received confirmation from Bishop Kevin Vann in May 2006.

 Books

-With the exception of Infiltration, Marshall's books are self-published under the imprint of Saint John Press and Media, a company held and managed by Marshall.
+With the exception of Infiltration and Christian Patriot, Marshall's books are self-published under the imprint of Saint John Press and Media, a company held and managed by Marshall.